-Then look no further than these national parks in Adelaide, where you can spend an arvo cooking some bangers on the barbie in the bush – and still have easy access to a dunny.
+Then look no further than these national parks in Adelaide, where you can spend an arvo cooking some bangers on the bbq in the bush – and still have easy access to a dunny.

-So pack your picnic gear, food and drinks and head to one of these five spots this weekend:
+So pack your picnic gear, food and drinks and head to one of these 5 spots:

 1. Cobbler Creek Recreation Park – north

 Enter via the corner of Bridge and Smith roads, Salisbury East, and set up your picnic for the day.

 2. Onkaparinga River Recreation Park – south

-Venture 35kms south of Adelaide to Onkaparinga River Recreation Park.
-Enter via the main entrance on River Road and you’ll find a barbecue setup with picnic tables and toilets.
+Venture 35 km south of Adelaide to Onkaparinga River Recreation Park.
+Enter via the main entrance on River Road and you’ll find a barbecue set-up with picnic tables and toilets.

-Remember to bring along your kayak or canoe – there is a new launch nearby.
+Remember to bring along your kayak or canoe – there is a launch nearby.

 3. Morialta Conservation Park – east

 4. Belair National Park – south

-There are lots of picnic areas with barbecues and nearby toilets in Belair National Park, 13kms south of Adelaide.
-Many of the picnic areas can even be hired online, as well as tennis courts, ovals and pavilions for group events.
+There are lots of picnic areas with barbecues and nearby toilets in Belair National Park, 13 km south of Adelaide.
+Many of the picnic areas can even be booked online, as well as tennis courts, ovals and pavilions for group events.